Anubrata12/image-api/README.md

 #### 3. Celery workers process images

-- Each worker retrieves the image bytes and applies the requested filter using Pillow.
+- Each worker retrieves image bytes and applies the requested filter using Pillow.

--  Processed images are saved to processed-images/{batch_id}/.
+- Processed images are saved to processed-images/{batch_id}/ folder.

 #### 4. User polls /status-batch/{batch_id}

 - FastAPI checks task status via Redis using AsyncResult.

 - If all tasks are complete, image URLs are returned.

 #### 5. User downloads results via /download/{batch_id}